MisaAG/191-AnteatersByDesign/README.md

 Official docs:
 https://reactnative.dev/docs/environment-setup

-current routing is decided by which class is shared in the app.js render.
+current routing is decided by stacked navigators in app.js.
 Current available classes is decided by the imported classes in app.js.